-Stock (Matthiola incana) and evening stock (Matthiola longipetala) may sound like soup bases, but they're clove-scented biennials -- plants that take two years to set seed and die -- that are often grown as annuals.
+Stock (Matthiola incana) and evening stock (Matthiola longipetala) may sound like soup bases, but they're clove-scented biennials—plants that take two years to set seed and die—that are often grown as annuals.
 The dense clusters of white, yellow, red, pink, or blue fragrant flowers are favorites for bouquets.
-Evening stock is more sprawling, with flowers with narrower petals that open in the evening.
+Evening stock is more sprawling, with more narrow flower petals that open in the evening.
 Grow in full sun to partial shade.

 Two types of flowering tobacco, Nicotiana alata and Nicotiana sylvestris, offer fragrance in beds, borders, and containers.
 Old-fashioned varieties are your best bet; many of the newer hybrid bedding-plant varieties carry little scent.
 All are relatives of tomatoes and peppers, with white, pink, red, or pale green blooms that offer scent in late afternoon or evening.
 Grow in full sun to partial shade.

 The creamy-white to yellow blossoms of mignonette (Reseda odorata) grow on short stems and make good cut flowers.
-The star-shaped flowers of Mignonette (pronounced min-yə-ˈnet) have four to seven fringed petals emit a vanilla-raspberry scent.
+The star-shaped flowers of Mignonette (pronounced min-yə-ˈnet) have four to seven fringed petals and emit a vanilla-raspberry scent.
 Grow in full sun to partial shade.

 The white morning-glory flowers of moonflower (Ipomoea alba) appear to glow at night when its luscious sweet scent attracts pollinators.
 The blooms of this annual vine open in the evening and close each morning.
 Grow in full sun.

-Grow old-fashioned varieties of petunias (Petunia selections) for a spicy, clovelike scent.
-The funnel-shape flowers come in many sizes and color patterns.
+Grow old-fashioned varieties of petunias (Petunia selections) for a spicy, clove-like scent.
+The funnel-shaped flowers come in many sizes and color patterns.
 Grow in full sun to partial shade.

-Look for seeds or transplants of these varieties at your local garden center in the spring.
+Look for seeds or transplants of these fragrant varieties at your local garden center in the spring.
 Then plant these beauties near a patio or window where the fragrance can be enjoyed and the blooms can be admired.